NuGet/docs.microsoft.com-nuget/docs/consume-packages/configuring-nuget-behavior.md

 ### On Mac/Linux, the user-level config file location varies by tooling.
 On Mac/Linux, the user config file location varies by tooling.
 Majority of users use tools that look for the user config file under the `~/.nuget/NuGet` folder.
-While following tools look for user config files under `~/.config/NuGet` folder:
+These other tools look for the user config file under the `~/.config/NuGet` folder:
 * Mono
 * NuGet.exe
 * Visual Studio 2019 for Mac (and earlier versions)